pstrsr/product-service/README.md

 - That I do not much about it.
 I want to take this opportunity to learn more about it.
 - I believe this should be the "correct" solution for this problem.

-If I run into problems with this approach due to time trouble, I will revert back to option 3.
+If I run into problems with this approach due to time trouble, I will revert to option 3.

 ### Additional thoughts